-In Sleep (Modern Standby) all of your work, settings and preferences are saved to memory before the system sleeps.
-When you are not using your computer for a certain length of time, which you specify in the operating system, it will enter Sleep (Modern Standby) to save power.
+In Sleep all of your work, settings and preferences are saved to memory before the system sleeps.
+When you are not using your computer for a certain length of time, which you specify in the operating system, it will enter Sleep to save power.

-The PC wakes from Sleep (Modern Standby) within seconds and will return you to where you last left off (what was on your desktop) without reopening the application(s) and file(s) you last used.
+The PC wakes from Sleep within seconds and will return you to where you last left off (what was on your desktop) without reopening the application(s) and file(s) you last used.

-If your mobile PC in Sleep (Modern Standby) is running on battery power the system will use only a minimum amount of power.
-After an extended period the system will save all the information to the HDD/SSD and shut the computer down before the battery becomes depleted.
-To add Sleep (Modern Standby) to the Power Menu see page 3 - 16.
+If your mobile PC in Sleep is running on battery power the system will use only a minimum amount of power.
+After an extended period the system will save all the information to the hard disk and shut the computer down before the battery becomes depleted.

+To add Sleep to the Power Menu see "Adding Hibernate/Sleep (Modern Standby) to the Power Menu" on page 3 - 16.